2.26.2010

 Last night, Ms. Bigelow became the first women to ever win the DGA's top prize.

+It was a great night for women in TV at the DGA awards as well.
 Leslie Linka Glatter won best director for a TV drama series for the "Guy Walks into any Advertising Agency" for AMC's Mad Men.
 She beat out great directors such as Mad Men creator, Matthew Weiner (nominated for "Shut the Door.
 Have A Seat") and Jack Bender from Lost (nominated for season finale "The Incident").

 Congratulations to all the winners!